-You maintained a dependant if any of the following applied:
+You maintained a dependant if any of the following applied, you:

-- · you both lived in the same house
+- · both lived in the same house

-- you gave them food, clothing and lodging
+- gave them food, clothing and lodging

-- you helped them to pay for their living, medical and educational costs.
+- helped them to pay for their living, medical and educational costs.

-If you had a spouse for the whole of 2018-19 and your spouse worked at any time during the year, we still consider you to have maintained your spouse as a dependant for the whole income year.
+If you had a spouse for the whole of 2019-20 and your spouse worked at any time during the year, we still consider you to have maintained your spouse as a dependant for the whole income year.